Create a Dedicated AWS Connection

 Select one of the following:

-Metro: Your source interface is in the same metro market as your PacketFabric-AWS connection.
-This means that you can only access this dedicated cloud on-ramp from your other PacketFabric interfaces within the same metro/city.
+• Metro: Your source ports are in the same metro market as your PacketFabric-AWS connection (the destination port you selected in the previous step).
+This means that you can only access this dedicated cloud on-ramp from your other PacketFabric ports within the same metro/city.

-For example, your source interface is in Equinix DC2 (Ashburn, VA; WDC1), and your PacketFabric-AWS connection is in CoreSite VA1 (Reston, VA; WDC2).
+For example, your source port is in Equinix DC2 (Ashburn, VA; WDC1), and your PacketFabric-AWS connection is in CoreSite VA1 (Reston, VA; WDC2).
 Both are in the Washington D.C. metro market.

-Long-haul: Your source interface is not in the same metro market as your PacketFabric-AWS connection.
-This means you can access this dedicated cloud on-ramp from any PacketFabric interface (within the same country).
+• Long-haul: Your source ports are not in the same metro market as your PacketFabric-AWS connection.
+This means you can access this dedicated cloud on-ramp from any PacketFabric interface within the same region.

 For example, your source interface is in Digital Realty NJR2 (Clifton, NJ; NYC12), and your PacketFabric-AWS connection is in CoreSite VA1 (Reston, VA; WDC2).